 - Dynamic risk based on previous day’s, week’s, or month’s price action (AB values)

 The Lot Calc toggle enables or disables this risk calculation tool, while fields such as R/TP and R/SL let users adjust their desired risk-to-reward ratios.
 For example, a 2:1 ratio signifies the Take Profit target is double that of the Stop Loss.
+For quick lot size calculations outside of MT4, the Lot Size Calculator web tool provides the same functionality.

 Download a Collection of Indicators, Courses, and EA for FREE